top of page

 640 South 84th Street, West Allis.

-Milwaukee is a melting pot of cultures and races and we have festivals for just about everyone of them!
+Milwaukee is a melting pot of cultures and races and we have festivals for just about every one of them!

 Irishfest typically takes place in mid-August.
 Milwaukee Irish Fest is produced by CelticMKE, an organization focused on the promotion and preservation of the Irish, Irish American, and Celtic cultures.